TOTA Award Categories

 Letter of Appreciation

-An individual or group which has made a significant contribution to TOTA or the profession of OT in a special area through the use of special talents or that goes beyond those of normal professional duties or responsibilities.
+An individual or group that has made a significant contribution to TOTA or the profession of OT in a special area through the use of special talents or that goes beyond those of normal professional duties or responsibilities.
 (Can be given to individuals or groups, members of TOTA or not; both OT practitioners and non-OTs) A written statement should state the contribution of the individual to the association or profession of occupational therapy.

 Award for Clinical Excellence

 This award is given to an individual, clinic, facility, research group or district, which has demonstrated a short-term innovative or exceptional activity in clinical occupational therapy.
-The nominator should provide a written description of the nominee’s act of excellence.
+The nominator should provide a written description of the nominee’s act of excellence

-Clinical Educator of the Year Award
+Clinical Fieldwork Educator of the Year OT/OTA Award (2 awards)

 Honorary Life Member

-This award is given to an occupational therapist or occupational therapy assistant who has demonstrated significant and notable contributions to the profession throughout his/her career and has reached the age of retirement or limited professional duty.
-This person has also provided exceptional contributions to TOTA as evidenced by (but not limited to): service on committees, holding offices with TOTA and service on task forces.
+This award is given to an occupational therapist and/or occupational therapy assistant who has demonstrated significant and notable contributions to the profession throughout his/her career and has reached the age of retirement or limited professional duty.
+This person has also provided exceptional contributions to TOTA as evidenced by (but not limited to): service on committees, holding offices with TOTA, and service on task forces.
 The nominator should provide a written statement of this person’s contributions to the profession and TOTA throughout their professional career.

 OTA/OT Collaboration Award